Skip to main contentAccessibility Statement

 Advice for older children and adults

-• brush teeth 2 times every day - this should be the last thing before bed and at one other time during the day
+• brush their teeth twice a day - this should be the last thing before bed and at one other time during the day

 • brush teeth for 2 minutes with a toothpaste containing between 1,350 and 1,500ppm of fluoride